kamexX/pdf-toolkit/README.md

 Then the script splits the pdf and stores the subfiles into a new folder, called like the pdfs filename.

-==Installation==
+# Installation

 pip install git+https://github.com/kamexx/pdf_splitter.git@main

-==Usage==
+# Usage

-* Move to the folder where your pdf is cd folder/where/your/pdf/is
+1. cd folder/where/your/pdf/is

-* call the python3 interpreter and the script name, with the parameters /bin/python3 pdf_split.py --filename --offset --chapter
+2. /bin/python3 pdf_split.py --filename "str" --offset int --chapter int int int int int int

-* Parameter to specify:
+3. Parameter to specify:
---filename: the name of the pdf file
+- filename: the name of the pdf file
---offset: the pages you want to skip until chapter 1
+- offset: the pages you want to skip until chapter 1
---chapter: list of pagenumbers where the chapter starts
+- chapter: list of pagenumbers where the chapter starts

-* Example
+# Example
-cd my_pdf_collection/
+- cd my_pdf_collection/
-/bin/python3 pdf_split.py --filename myscript.pdf --offset 18 --chapter 1 9 35 53 71 93 117 127 139 153 169
+- /bin/python3 pdf_split.py --filename myscript.pdf --offset 18 --chapter 1 9 35 53 71 93 117 127 139 153 169